Capitalist peace theory: Economic norms theory

 Michael Mousseau has advocated for what he calls "economic norms theory", which entails that leaders of states with advanced market-oriented economies have a strong interest in guarding the principle of self-determination for all states in order to safeguard a robust global marketplace.
 Leaders of states with weak internal markets have little regard for protecting the global marketplace.

 Economic norms theory links the economic conditions of clientelism, which prevail in many lower income societies, and a contract-intensive economy, which prevails in many higher income societies, with divergent political interests and habits.

 Economic norms theory arose as an alternative explanation to the democratic peace, because it identified the causal relationship between democracy and peace as spurious.
 Michael Mousseau identified contract-intensive economies as a possible cause of both democracy and peace.
-He defines contract-intensive economies as those that have high life insurance contracting rates and net immigration rates.
+He defines contract-intensive economies as those that have high life insurance contracting rates.
 The explanation is based on two aspects widely accepted in social science: (1) bounded rationality; and (2) divergent hierarchies between clientelism and contract-intensive economies.
 In contract-intensive societies, individuals have a loyalty towards the state that enforces the contracts between strangers.
 As a consequence, individuals in these societies expect that their states enforce contracts reliably and impartially, protect individual rights, and make efforts to enhance the general welfare.
 Moreover, with the assumption of bounded rationality, individuals routinely dependent on trusting strangers in contracts will develop the habits of trusting strangers and preferring universal rights, impartial law, and liberal democratic government.
 In contrast, individuals in contract-poor societies will develop the habits of abiding by the commands of group leaders, and distrusting those from out-groups.